 This is also where you can enable personalized suggested amounts and take advantage of our machine learning to present the “right sized ask” to each donor.

 Enforce a minimum donation amount to prevent credit card fraud on online transactions.
+We recommend setting that to ~ $5 USD.

 Enabling gift Designations will give your donors a dropdown during checkout that allows them direct their gift to a specific program or initiative.
 You can also set the default Designation option during checkout, and it's even possible to select different default Designation for one-time vs recurring donations.